actix/actix-web/guide/src/qs_9.md

 }
 ```

-Simple websocket echo server example is available in
+A simple websocket echo server example is available in the
 [examples directory](https://github.com/actix/actix-web/blob/master/examples/websocket).

-Example chat server with ability to chat over websocket connection or tcp connection
+An example chat server with the ability to chat over a websocket or tcp connection
 is available in [websocket-chat directory](https://github.com/actix/actix-web/tree/master/examples/websocket-chat/)